Jinjinov/Ididit/DeveloperNotes.md

     - go to `Application Pools` and click on the application pool with the site name
     - for `.NET CLR Version` select `No Managed Code`

-# The program has exited with code 2147942405 (0x80070005).

-If this issue is still open https://github.com/dotnet/maui/issues/12080 then install the Microsoft.WindowsAppRuntime.1.2 redist: https://learn.microsoft.com/en-us/windows/apps/windows-app-sdk/downloads

 # Bootstrap

 https://getbootstrap.com/docs/4.3/layout/grid/

-Containers provide a means to center and horizontally pad your site’s contents.
+Containers provide a means to center and horizontally pad your siteï¿½s contents.
 Use .container for a responsive pixel width or .container-fluid for width: 100% across all viewport and device sizes.
 In a grid layout, content must be placed within columns and only columns may be immediate children of rows.

 https://getbootstrap.com/docs/4.3/utilities/flex/